chaosdorf/docker-stacks/README.md

 If you want to set up the system yourself:

-It is tested with docker 18.09.7 in swarm mode.
+It is tested with docker 18.09 and 19.03 in swarm mode.

 To deploy services: